yxleong/NTUST-assignments/CS2005701_WindowsProgramming/Practice1-1_WriteAndRead/README.md

 # Write & Read Program

 ## Overview
-This repository contains a C# console application designed to demonstrate basic input and output operations.
+This C# console application is designed to demonstrate basic input and output operations.
 The program greets the user, requests a string input, and then displays the user's input back to them.

 ## Code Description
 The code performs the following actions: